aflores4838/engr3/README.md

 ## Day 1 fun RGB LED

 ### Description & Code Snippets
-For this assignment we had to Convert our fancy new Metro M0 Express into an Arduino
+For this assignment we had to Convert our fancy new Metro M0 Express into an Arduino.
 * What was the goal of the assignment?
 * How did you accomplish that goal?
   How you accomplished the goal is NOT a reflection, it is you telling the reader how to do this assignment, in broad strokes.